Nabeel-javed/audits/Legacy Buy-Burn Audit.md

 ### [I-02] Consider moving msg.sender checks to modifiers

 #### Summary
-ISome functions are only allowed to be called by some specific users (s_ownerAddress), consider using a modifier instead of checking with a require statement, especially if this check is done in multiple functions.
+Some functions are only allowed to be called by some specific users (s_ownerAddress), consider using a modifier instead of checking with a require statement, especially if this check is done in multiple functions.

 ### [I-03] Use assembly to emit events